netdata/netdata/health/notifications/ntfy/README.md

     You can define multiple recipient URLs like this: `https://SERVER1/TOPIC1 https://SERVER2/TOPIC2`
     All roles will default to this variable if left unconfigured.

+> ### Warning
+> All topics published on https://ntfy.sh are public, so anyone can subscribe to them and follow your notifications.
+To avoid that, ensure the topic is unique enough using a long, randomly generated ID, like in the following examples.
+>

 An example of a working configuration with two topics as recipients, using the [https://ntfy.sh](https://ntfy.sh) server would be:

 ```conf